kurt-staelens/ACI-panel/README.md

 🧠 The Solution: The ADP Method
 --
-ADP simulates an Artificial Think Tank by compelling eight specialized AI agents (Experts) into a structured and reproducible deliberation process:
+ADP simulates an Artificial Think Tank by compelling 10 specialized AI agents (Experts) into a structured and reproducible deliberation process:

 Step	Description	Goal
-Round 1	Independent Exploration by 4 Experts.
-Elimination of groupthink.
+Round 1	Independent exploration by 8 experts + 2 mandatory experts (psychology and philosophy) or 8 expert clusters + 2 mandatory experts (psychographer and philosophy) Elimination of groupthink.
 Round 2	Question and Answer (Q&A) between Experts.
 Identification of blind spots.
 Round 3	Critique and Rejoinder on Each Other's Stances.
 Maximum exposure to risks.
 Round 4	Unanimous Consensus and Strategic Output.
 Delivery of a validated, reproducible decision (PoW).